vega/.github/README.md

 ## Adding Maintainers

-We want many people to become maintainer.
+We want many people to become maintainers.
 If you are asking yourself whether you should become a maintainer, the answer is probably yes.
 A new maintainer needs to be [proposed by an existing maintainer and voted on](project-docs/GOVERNANCE.md#maintainers).

-If you as an exisitng maintainer want to add a new maintainer, here is a template for Slack you might use to propose adding someone.
+If you as an existing maintainer want to add a new maintainer, here is a template for Slack you might use to propose adding someone.

 > @channel I would like to propose to add @person as a maintainer. [write a justification]
 >